ddole-net/www/src/content/docs/guides/pve-pcie-passthrough.md

 ---
-title: Example Guide
+title: PCI(E) Passthrough
-description: A guide in my new Starlight docs site.
+description: How to passthrough PCI(E) devices in Proxmox VE
 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.